for-giobbe/phy/Building a Tree in a ML Framework.md

 During last lesson we found the best-fit model of evolution without doing tree reconstruction, running the line:

 ```
-iqtree -s ND2_p_aligned.n.gb.fasta -m MFP
+iqtree -s ND2_p_aligned.n.gb.fasta -m MF
 ```

-But we can perform both the search for the best-fit model and the phylogenetic inference by just using the ```-s``` flag, so that after ModelFinder, IQ-TREE will immediately start the tree reconstruction under the best-fit partition model.
+But we can perform both the search for the best-fit model and the phylogenetic inference by just using the ```-m MFP``` flag, so that after ModelFinder, IQ-TREE will immediately start the tree reconstruction under the best-fit partition model.
 Let's use the line:

 ```
-iqtree -s ND2_p_aligned.n.gb.fasta -m TESTNEWMERGE
+iqtree -s ND2_p_aligned.n.gb.fasta -m MFP
 ```

 As always if one takes the effort to read the standard output of a software, he/she can lean a lot.
 For example we can notice that
-IQ-Tree is using the model selection we previously calculated, as shown by the line:
+IQ-TREE is using the model selection we previously calculated, as shown by the line:

 ```
 NOTE: Restoring information from model checkpoint file ND2_p_aligned.n.gb.fasta.model.gz